• Skip to primary navigation

 I don’t have that many earrings, so I’m displaying my girls’… but now that I have a place to hang and organize my earrings I’ll have the perfect excuse to buy more.

 And that is my handmade Christmas gift to myself!
 A DIY earring organizer.
-I spent no money on this one and it was such an easy project to make.
+I spent no money on this storage idea and it was such an easy project to make.
 I think that most of us have a frame sitting around at home.
 And of course, if you want a more rustic look you can check out Lauren’s Rustic Industrial Jewelry Organizer with chicken wire.

 As I mentioned before this is a great way to take care of many of your Christmas gifts early on.
 No last minute rushing, no fighting with the crowds in the store.
 Does that sound like a great idea or what?